herki18/AngleSharp/src/AngleSharp.LayoutEngine/Documentation/LayoutEngine/Modules/Style System/Future Plans/CSS Variable Implementation Plan for ValueComputer.md

+# CSS Variable Implementation Plan for ValueComputer

-This document combines the ValueComputer Implementation Plan with the CSS Variable Resolution Architecture to create a comprehensive roadmap for implementing robust CSS variable support in the AngleSharp LayoutEngine.
+This document outlines a comprehensive roadmap for implementing robust CSS variable support in the AngleSharp.LayoutEngine StyleSystem.

 ## 1. Variable Resolution System